ColOfAbRiX/the-road-to-fp/02_objects.md

 When a singleton object is named the same as a class and it is defined inside the same source file, it is called a companion object.

-A companion object and its class can access each other’s private members (fields and methods).
+A companion object and its class can access each other’s private members (fields and methods) and this becomes useful whenever you want them to interact.
+For example you can create a class with a private constructor but because the companion object can access the private constructor you could mediate the creation of an instance.
+Viceversa you could set private constants in the companion object that only the class will be able to use.
+These are only two examples of the features of companion objects.

 ```scala
 object Container { // Container is used to make the example work on REPL